romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 Columns in single arguments are still joined with `AND`.

-Database is processing `AND` before `OR`, so this should be intuitively clear.
+The database is processing `AND` before `OR`, so this should be intuitively clear.

 ```ts
 Table.or({ id: 1, color: 'red' }, { id: 2, color: 'blue' })
 ````

-This query will produce such sql (simplified):
+This query will produce such SQL (simplified):
 ```sql
 SELECT * FROM "table"
 WHERE id = 1 AND color = 'red'